The Sky-Watcher Explorer-200P is quite striking with its blue tube, EQ5 mount and sturdy tripod with stainless steel tubular legs.

 With several upgrade options it will be a useful instrument for many years to come, making it an ideal first or second telescope.

-This article appeared in the July 2009 issue of Sky at Night Magazine
+This review originally appeared in the July 2009 issue of Sky at Night Magazine